biemond/biemond-orawls/README.markdown

         post_classpath:     "/opt/oracle/wlsdomains/domains/Wls1036/lib/aa.jar"
       }

 ###wls_domain

 it needs wls_setting and when domain is not provided it will use the 'default'.
-Probably you need to restart the AdminServer
+Probably you need to restart the AdminServer or subscribe with the wls_adminserver type

 or use puppet resource wls_domain